Why Gutenberg is Needed and You Should Embrace it

 This is revolutionary.

 As a content creator, you need to get behind and embrace Gutenberg.
-More than changes in how content is consumed and published to be there it is inevitable that how content is ranked in SERPs while change.
-And Gutenberg will impact SEO.
+Changes in how content is consumed (and published) means it is inevitable that how content is ranked in SERPs will change.